Medicine Wheel Garden

 This garden installation transformed the highly visible space from a site overgrown with invasive Buckthorn to a healthy greenspace that promotes biodiversity.

 This garden aims to provide the opportunity for the Sheridan and the wider community to learn about nature and the traditional teachings of the First Nations.
-It is a garden for all peoples and all living things.
+It is a garden for all people and all living things.
 It provides a sacred space for healing, celebration and peace.

 Plant Species in the Four Quadrants